-- In addition to the above, we also factored in the price and weight of each bag.
+In addition to the above, we also factored in the price of each bag.

 A note on rankings: Differences in volume and materials were often so minor as to be negligible.
 An extra liter of space or a few ounces of weight here and there aren’t going to make a meaningful difference for the average traveler.
 Some cool features also have downsides.
 Expandable cases are obviously going to offer you more room, but that comes at the cost of potentially tipping the scale for what’s allowed in your carry-on bag (not to mention the fact that the expandable portion of the case is less durable than the rest of the shell).
 Charging, too, is really a matter of preference.

 • Related: Avoid checking a bag by packing these carry-on essentials for your vacation

 That’s not to say that some bags aren’t significantly better bets than others.
 It’s just to remind you to think about how you’ll actually be using a piece of luggage before getting too bogged down in very minor differences that probably aren’t going to affect your travel experience.

 Finally, a note on polycarbonate vs. ABS outer shells.
 If you’re curious as to whether polycarbonate is really worth the major jump in price, the answer is usually yes.
 It’s not only more durable, but it’s also lighter and more flexible than ABS.
 That means you can often squeeze a few more things into the case, that dents pop out more easily, and that you can trust that your bag isn’t going to crack in baggage handling.

 We ultimately considered each bag with all of the above in mind, taking care to determine what factors would really matter to the most travelers.